Azure/azure-functions-availability-monitoring-extension/src/Demos/ConfigurationAndUsage.md

 ## 1. Playwright

 ### Pre-configuration
-Create Azure Function template in VSCode for JavaScript and choose HttpTrigger as an initial template configuration and install Playwrite npm module.
+Create Azure Function template in VSCode for JavaScript and choose HttpTrigger as an initial template configuration and install Playwright npm module.
 Ensure that you are using the latest 1.5.0 version, otherwise upgrade it to the latest.

 ``` powershell
 npm install playwright-chromium